Tornado Warning issued for Iowa by NWS - NewsBreak

 Tornado Warning issued for Iowa by NWS

-Effective: 2021-08-07 17:36:00 CDT Expires: 2021-08-07 17:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-07 17:47:00 CDT Expires: 2021-08-07 18:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Iowa A TORNADO WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR NORTHWESTERN IOWA COUNTY At 535 PM CDT, a severe thunderstorm capable of producing a tornado was located near Spring Green, or 13 miles north of Dodgeville, moving east at 25 mph.
+Target Area: Iowa A TORNADO WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHEASTERN IOWA COUNTY At 546 PM CDT, a severe thunderstorm capable of producing a tornado was located near Dodgeville, moving east at 20 mph.
 HAZARD...Tornado and half dollar size hail.
 SOURCE...Radar indicated rotation.
 This storm has a history of producing tornadoes.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-Locations impacted include Clyde.
+Locations impacted include Dodgeville, Barneveld, Ridgeway, Clyde, Blue Mound St Park and Governor Dodge St Park.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...1.25 INalerts.weather.gov

 Comments / 0